 What is sandblasting sand

-This sand is a specific type of abrasive consisting of very fine, dry silica grains.
-This material is hard and resistant, making it ideal for blasting or sandblasting.
-It is usually used in the cleaning of surfaces covered by rust or paint, such as walls where graffiti has been painted or those that need to be painted and the old paint has to be removed.
-It is also used to recover stone facades, brick and other construction materials that have deteriorated for some reason.
+This sand is a special type of abrasive made up of very fine, dry quartz grains.
+This material is hard and durable, making it ideal for sandblasting.
+It is typically used to clean surfaces covered with rust or paint, such as walls with graffiti or those that are to be repainted and require the removal of old paint.
+It is also used to restore facades made of stone, brick, and other building materials that have been damaged for any reason.

 What is shot blasting?

-Shot blasting is a technique by which silica sand is sprayed onto the silica sand at high speed.
-For this purpose, specific machinery is used, such as a blasting gun connected to a compressor.
-The pressure at which the sand is ejected, together with the high hardness and size of the sand, causes the surface layers to detach from the material to which they are attached, leaving the metal or stone free of any kind of residue.
-Once the work is finished, the surface is ready to implement a treatment, such as varnish or paint, or simply to leave it as it is, if that is the objective.
+Sandblasting is a technique in which silica sand is propelled at high speed.
+This is done using specialized equipment, such as a blasting gun connected to a compressor.
+The pressure at which the sand is expelled, combined with its high hardness and size, causes the surface layers to detach from the material to which they are attached, leaving the metal or stone free of any residue.
+Once the work is complete, the surface is ready for a finish, such as varnish or paint, or simply to be left as is, if that is the goal.

 This technique is aggressive and fast.
 Therefore, it must be done with care.
 Protective gloves and goggles must be worn to prevent the sandblasting sand from causing any damage.
 This technique is also common for maintenance work in hard-to-reach areas, such as recesses and corners where dirt accumulates and where it is difficult to reach by conventional methods.